-(1) E-mail a complete and accurate citation, including the PMID (PubMed IDentifying number) or the UI (Unique Identifier) to firstname.lastname@example.org.
+- All other sources, e-mail a complete and accurate citation, including the PMID (PubMed IDentifying number) or the UI (Unique Identifier) to firstname.lastname@example.org.

 We will get the article for you for free.
 For more information on this topic follow this link to a quick tutorial: Ordering Articles